 If you are not prone to acne, and have blemish-free skin, there is no cause for concern.
 Select good quality dark chocolate (at least 70% cocoa solids) and enjoy the health benefits.
 Medicine can taste good – so much so that a cacao powder even has an approved EU health claim that it ‘helps maintain the elasticity of blood vessels, which contributes to normal blood flow.’

 If you are prone to acne, however, you may have to rethink your relationship with chocolate.
-Even one small bar, eaten on one occasions, could well set the scene for a nice outbreak of spots.
+Even one small bar, eaten on one occasion, could well set the scene for a nice outbreak of spots.

 You probably know from personal experience whether or not eating the white, milk or dark stuff affects your level of whiteheads, blackheads or pimples.
 Answer the poll below – does eating chocolate make your acne worse?